About the city's Vision Zero goal

 Engineering for Safer Streets

-The city's 2023-2027 Vision Zero Action Plan will prioritize projects to reactively and proactively address transportation safety throughout the city.
+Since the adoption of Vision Zero, city staff has implemented various specific safety strategies throughout the community.
+The city's 2023-2027 Vision Zero Action Plan prioritizes projects to reactively and proactively address transportation safety throughout the city.

 Federal Funding